mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 - parser-combinators-0.1.0
 ```

-I'm thankful for any feedback, you can
+I'm thankful for any feedback you may have.
+You can
 open [issues on GitHub](https://github.com/mrkkrp/megaparsec/issues) or
 reach [me on Twitter](https://twitter.com/mrkkrp).